LT-IntroToAI-SY2526/assignment-1-Fern-Pyro/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?

+      I was technically introduced to Python through a summer program when I was younger, but I would consider this to be more of my initial experience with Python.
+Compared to Java, Python definitely has less restrictive syntax, which allows you to condense chunks of code into one line.

-2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+3. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.

+    For one of the a1.py problems (sum_even_numbers function) I was unsure of how to approach the problem, so I prompted ChatGBT to explain the logic behind creating such a program without giving me the actual solution; I also gave it the description of what the function is supposed to do and an example of a desired output (specifying that the language being used was Python).

-3. **What concepts were most challenging?** How did AI help you understand them?
+4. **What concepts were most challenging?** How did AI help you understand them?

-4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+5. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?